Red4Sec/neo-resilience/README.md

-  --source-neo SOURCE_NEO     Use a specific neo repo --source-cli SOURCE_CLI     Use a specific neo-cli repo --source-vm SOURCE_VM       Use a specific neo-vm repo --source-plg SOURCE_PLG     Use a specific plugins repo
+  --source-neo SOURCE_NEO     Use a specific neo repo --source-cli SOURCE_CLI     Use a specific neo-cli repo --source-vm SOURCE_VM       Use a specific neo-vm repo --source-mods SOURCE_MODS   Use a specific neo modules repo

-  --branch-neo BRANCH_NEO     Use a specific neo branch --branch-cli BRANCH_CLI     Use a specific neo-cli branch --branch-vm BRANCH_VM       Use a specific neo-vm branch --branch-plg BRANCH_PLG     Use a specific plugins branch
+  --branch-neo BRANCH_NEO     Use a specific neo branch --branch-cli BRANCH_CLI     Use a specific neo-cli branch --branch-vm BRANCH_VM       Use a specific neo-vm branch --branch-mods BRANCH_MODS   Use a specific neo modules branch

-  --pr-neo PR_NEO             Use a specific neo pull request --pr-cli PR_CLI             Use a specific neo-cli pull request --pr-vm PR_VM               Use a specific neo-vm pull request --pr-plg PR_PLG             Use a specific neo plugins pull request
+  --pr-neo PR_NEO             Use a specific neo pull request --pr-cli PR_CLI             Use a specific neo-cli pull request --pr-vm PR_VM               Use a specific neo-vm pull request --pr-mods PR_MODS           Use a specific neo modules pull request

   --code-neo                  Build using github neo code as reference --code-vm                   Build using github neo-vm code as reference